 +61 2 9130 7359

-Bondi Beach isn’t exactly the place to go if you want a quiet dining experience, but if you manage to get a table at Society Pizza Bar, you’re in for a treat.
+Bondi Beach isn’t exactly the place to go if you want a quiet dining experience However, if you manage to get a table at Society Pizza Bar, you’re in for a treat.
 Owned by Sicilian brother and sister Jonathan and Vittoria, this is the place to go for a welcoming and inclusive dining experience.

 The best bit about this restaurant is the locally sourced seafood, which makes for delicious pizza toppings – a perfect meal before taking a stroll on the iconic beach.